China becomes first economy to grow since virus pandemic

 “The pandemic is creating winners and losers,” said Bill Adams of PNC Financial Services Group in a report.
 “Manufacturing is leading China’s recovery.”

-China reported 4,634 coronavirus deaths and 83,611 confirmed cases.
-It has not reported any domestically transmitted cases since an outbreak in Beijing that infected more than 330 people before it faded early this month.
+China has reported 4,634 coronavirus deaths and 83,611 cases.
+No domestically transmitted cases have been reported since an outbreak in Beijing that infected more than 330 people before it faded early this month.

 On Tuesday, the government eased some curbs on domestic tourism after China reported no new locally acquired infections in nine days.
 The Ministry of Culture and Tourism said tourist sites can allow 50% of their daily visitor capacity, up from 30%, and tours from one province to another can resume.